Folliculitis

 What are the Symptoms of Folliculitis?

-• Itchy and or painful bumps in and around your hair follicles.
+• Itchy or painful bumps around hair follicles

-• Clusters of red bumps, pus-filled blisters, red and/or inflamed skin.
+• Clusters of red bumps or pus-filled blisters

 Causes of Folliculitis

-• Non-breathable materials like adhesive tape on the skin.
+• Non-breathable materials, such as adhesive tape on the skin

 How to Prevent Folliculitis

-• Gentle Shaving Techniques: We advise using a sharp, clean razor and incorporating gentle shaving techniques to minimize irritation.
-Shaving in the direction of hair growth and avoiding excessive pressure can reduce the risk of folliculitis.
+• Gentle Shaving Techniques: Use a sharp, clean razor and shave in the direction of hair growth with minimal pressure to reduce irritation.

-• Maintaining Skin Hygiene: Regular cleansing with mild, fragrance-free soap helps to keep the skin clean and free from potential irritants that can contribute to folliculitis.
+• Maintaining Skin Hygiene: Cleanse the skin regularly with mild, fragrance-free soap to remove potential irritants and bacteria.

-• Avoiding Tight Clothing: Our team of skin experts recommends wearing loose, breathable clothing to reduce friction and allow the skin to breathe, minimizing the risk of folliculitis associated with tight clothing.
+• Avoiding Tight Clothing: Wear loose, breathable fabrics to minimize friction and allow the skin to breathe.

-• Hydration and Moisturization: Keeping the skin well-hydrated and moisturized is essential.
-Our providers can recommend suitable moisturizers to maintain the skin barrier.
+• Hydration and Moisturization: Keep the skin well-hydrated with dermatologist-recommended moisturizers to maintain a strong skin barrier.

 Folliculitis FAQs